Real Estate Prices and Overview

 reveals that this is a larger proportion of people living alone than in

 96.6% of the neighborhoods in America.

-Also, the W South St / S Parramore Ave neighborhood is unique for having just
+of the adult residents in the W South St / S Parramore Ave neighborhood do

 Notable & Unique: Modes of Transportation